 Thankfully, as a dad, you are more than just a playmate.
 Make sure you spend time holding your baby, making faces, and talking to her.

 Some dads might think this is too silly, but your baby likely knows your smell and feels safe and familiar with you from that first month (which is crazy!).
-You should frequently show your baby your face, speak to her as early as possible, and show her around.
+You should frequently show your baby your face, speak to her as early as possible, and introduce her to the world.

 15. How Much Do I Actually Have to Give Up?